 …and apply it to your checkout.

-Give them access to your resources including customer service, FAQs and your knowledge base from within checkout using links that trigger additional drop-down information in accordion-style.
+Give them access to your resources including customer service, FAQs and your knowledge base contents from within checkout using links that trigger additional drop-down information in accordion-style.

 Source: Smashing Magazine

 If you already use an accordion-style checkout process to eliminate multi-step checkouts then this will fit well within the process.